The Many Women of

 When she plays she's always moving, smiling, and having a good time.

-Bonnie Rideout is someone that my mom and I happened on by mistake.
+Bonnie Rideout is someone that my mom and I happened

 We were looking at violin books and we say hers, so we bought one and